-Wanted: highly motivated and creative students for M.Sc. or PhD
+Wanted: Highly motivated and creative students for Post Doc

 Central research topic:

 The identity of eukaryotic cells is defined by the correct temporal and spatial expression of specific genes.
 The first step in the selective expression of any gene is the ability to single it out from among all the others genes in the genome.
 This ability, which lies at the heart of many cellular processes, invariably requires the interactions of proteins with DNA molecules.

 How do proteins recognize their specific binding sites?